httpout/httpout.github.io/routing.md

 ```python
 NAME = normalize_or_hash_it(USER_PROVIDED_NAME) + '.jpg'
 ```
-This way the user does not have full control over the filename.
+This way the user does not have full control over the file name.

 ### 3. Upload to a folder that starts with `.`, e.g. `project_dir/.uploads/`
 This is specific to httpout.
 Visitors will simply get a `403` if there are dotfiles in the URL.